JWB INTERNATIONAL (SHANGHAI) CO., LTD.

 A Comprehensive Guide of Thermo Element

-There are several temperature element instrument types widely applied to measure temperature of a process substance.
+There are several temperature element instrument types widely applied to measure the temperature of a process substance.
 These instruments are divided into two main categories: mechanical temperature elements and electronic temperature elements.
 Mechanical temperature elements operate on the principle of thermal expansion, meaning the element expands when the temperature increases and contracts when it decreases.
-Electronic temperature element uses the principle of electrical properties change following of temperature variation.
+Electronic temperature elements use the principle of electrical properties changing in response to temperature variation.

 Solid element